Order tickets

 Discounts

 The Neuschwanstein concerts also stand for making classical music accessible and affordable for a young audience.
-Anyone under 30 can enjoy easy access to the many-stringed world of classical music with the new starter ticket at 55 euros. *Classical starter tickets can be ordered at ticket@neuschwansteinkonzerte.eu, photo ID is mandatory and must also be shown at the entrance.
+Anyone under 30 can enjoy easy access to the many-stringed world of classical music with the new starter ticket at 59 euros. *For Classic Starter tickets, photo ID must be presented at the entrance.

-An accompanying person also receives a 50% discount, provided that the need for an accompanying person is entered in the disabled person’s ID card.
+An accompanying person also receives a 50% discount, provided that the need for an accompanying person is entered in the severely disabled pass.

 Ticket Verkaufsstelle